aziontech/azion-samples/templates/vuepress/vuepress-solid-template/README.md

 # VuePress Solid

-The **VuePress Solid** template is a [VuePress](https://vuepress.vuejs.org/guide/introduction.html) framework providing a starter kit that includes pre-configured features like Markdown enhancement plugins, automatic catalog generation, and auto formatting.
+The **VuePress Solid** template is a [VuePress](https://vuepress.vuejs.org/guide/introduction.html) starter kit that includes pre-configured features like Markdown enhancement plugins, automatic catalog generation, and auto formatting.

 The deployment creates an edge application with customizable configurations, an **Edge Storage** origin for content delivery, and a GitHub repository based on the template to facilitate your access and management through the Azion Edge Platform.